theiagen/public_health_viral_genomics/docs/source/theiacov_characterization_workflows.rst

 * Oxford Nanopore Technology data (TheiaCoV_ONT_ workflow)
 * Previously assembled genomes in FASTA format (TheiaCoV_FASTA_ workflow)- this produces only assembly QA metrics, Pangolin lineage and clade assignments.

 The input datatypes affect how the downstream assembly and QA steps have to be performed.
 Methological details for these steps are described for each workflow below.
 Ultimately, all workflows create equivalent assemblies that are then characterized in the same way.
+As new SARS-CoV-2 lineages are identified, there are updates to Pangolin and VADR and our ability to characterize SARS-CoV-2.
+This may require reassignment of previously-analyzed SARS-CoV-2 genomes to meet the most up-to-date standards.
+Additonal workflows, Pangolin_update_ and VADR_update_ are available for this.

 More details on how to get started with running these workflows are provided in the `Overview <https://public-health-viral-genomics-theiagen.readthedocs.io/en/latest/overview.html#>`_ page.